Jørgen Haagen Schmith: World War II

 I saw before me a dark-haired, well-built man of middle height.
 As he held out his hand and introduced himself, I looked at him curiously.
 He had a pleasant face, with kind brown eyes, and his smile was warm and friendly.
 He didn't look at all as I had expected.
 Citronen (The Lemon) was said to be fantastically daring, extremely fast in his reactions, and completely merciless when it was a matter of carrying out a dangerous mission.
 I shouldn't have dreamed that this man possessed such qualities.
 He looked like any ordinary family man of thirty-four, with no thoughts on his mind but keeping his job and looking after the wife and kids.
 I should have passed him in the street without a second glance.
 No one could have believed that he was one of the two most wanted men on the Gestapo's black-list.
 The other was his friend, Flammen.’

 Schmith was picked up at a roadblock in Copenhagen by a member of the Danish Nazi group Schalburg Corps on 19 September 1944.
 He dressed like a Danish policeman the same day the Germans intended to collect Danish lawmen and send them to Nazi concentration camps.
-Schmith was shot trying to escape and was put into an ambulance.
+Schmith was shot while trying to escape and was put into an ambulance.
 In the vehicle were a Schalburg soldier and an ambulance driver, a member of the Holger Danske resistance group.
 Schmith distracted the soldier and shot and killed him with a small gun tucked away in his boot.
 The soldier was delivered to a German field hospital.
 Schmith went to a hospital and found out that his left lung was perforated, and he received a blood transfusion.
 Soon after, to avoid being captured when Nazis searched hospitals, Schmith went to the home of Strøm-Tejsen, a resistance fighter and engineer, where he received care from the nurse Ellen Christensen, a Danish resistance fighter in her own right.